felixlu/awesome-stars/topics.md

 - [buger/goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in
 - [pytest-dev/pytest](https://github.com/pytest-dev/pytest) - The pytest framework makes it easy to write small tests, yet scales to support complex functional testing
 - [postmanlabs/httpbin](https://github.com/postmanlabs/httpbin) - HTTP Request & Response Service, written in Python + Flask.
-- [artilleryio/artillery](https://github.com/artilleryio/artillery) - Cloud-scale load testing, as easy as 1-2-3.
-Distributed & serverless.
+- [artilleryio/artillery](https://github.com/artilleryio/artillery) - Load testing at cloud-scale, as easy as 1-2-3.
+Serverless & distributed out-of-the-box.
 Never fail to scale!
 - [zalando/zalenium](https://github.com/zalando/zalenium) - A flexible and scalable container based Selenium Grid with video recording, live preview, basic auth & dashboard.
 - [hoppscotch/hoppscotch](https://github.com/hoppscotch/hoppscotch) - 👽 Open source API development ecosystem - https://hoppscotch.io
 - [thombashi/allpairspy](https://github.com/thombashi/allpairspy) - A python library for test combinations generator.
 The generator allows one to create a set of tests using "pairwise combinations" method, reducing a number of combinations of variables into a lesser s